Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithmic Lower Bounds

 On the other hand, let $\III'$ be a \YES-instance of \allHDGNashShort with $\types = \coalnum = 2$ and $\scoalnum = 3$ and agents as prescribed above.
 Due to agent $G$ there are at least $2$ coalitions, since the grand coalition is not stable for normal agents.
-For stable solution consisting out of $2$ coalitions we know that one of them is trivial coalition with agent $G$.
-The second one contains all the normal agents.
-Since the ratio between color classes must holds, it follows that there are twice the number of agents of each color.
-We create the wanted subsets $\SSS_1$ and $\SSS_2$ by arbitrary splitting the agents of each color class into halves.
-If there are exactly $3$ coalitions, then we know, that $G$ is in a trivial coalition, say $C_3$, and the two remaining coalitions form exactly the wanted partitions $\SSS_1$ and $\SSS_2$.
+For a stable solution consisting of at least $2$ coalitions we know that one of them is the trivial coalition with agent $G$, as normal agents would want to deviate from coalitions with \(G\).
+Any second non-trivial coalition contains only normal agents and by their preferences must correspond numbers that sum up to \(k\).
+Hence we know that $G$ is in a trivial coalition, say $C_3$, and the two remaining coalitions form exactly the wanted partitions $\SSS_1$ and $\SSS_2$. \end{proof}

-For the \allHDGIndividualShort problem the guard agent from the construction does not work as the normal agents are not willing to accept him.
-Thus, we develop an enhanced trap gadget to obtain the required lower bound.
-In the construction we replace the guard agent $G$ with the general trap gadget as described before \Cref{lem:allHDG:NPh:SizeTypes} statement with two green agents.
-We recall that this trap gadget consists out of the three additional types of agents.
-Moreover, we expand the top choice for normal agents with condition that one agent of color $G$ is present in a coalition.